oliyh/kamera/README.md

 # kamera

-Visual testing tools for Clojure with figwheel integration.
+Visual testing tools for Clojure with figwheel-main integration.

 When data is represented visually for a human to view great care must be taken to present it intuitively, accessibly and beautifully.
 This requires skill and time, and above all requires human judgement to attest to its efficacy.